campuscode/rails-guides-pt-BR/source/active_record_basics.md

 ### Delete

-Likewise, once retrieved an Active Record object can be destroyed which removes it from the database.
+Likewise, once retrieved, an Active Record object can be destroyed, which removes it from the database.

 ```ruby